advanced-go/advanced-go/README.md

 Advanced Go is an exercise in creating a new software engineering paradigm that would streamline application development, improve testing efficacy, and alleviate some of the things that are hard to change with a microservices architecture.
 This solution to creating a new paradigm was extending REST from the service/HTTP layer to the application layer.
 What follows are the implementation details of a new software engineering paradigm.

 ## REST Uniform Interface & Resource Identifier
 A key concept of REST is the uniform inerface.
-A [package's][domainservice] HttpHandler implements that uniform interaface, and allows easy integration with other packages.A package also includes a PkgPath that can be used as an identifier
+A [package's][domainservice] HttpHandler implements that uniform interaface, and allows easy integration with other packages.
+A package also includes a PkgPath that can be used as an identifier

 [Error handling][errorhandler] also benefits from a uniform interface, allowing [generice type's][loghandler] for implementation.